microsoft/vscode-docs/docs/languages/typescript.md

 ## Transpiling TypeScript into JavaScript
 VS Code integrates with `tsc` through our integrated [task runner](/docs/editor/tasks).
 We can use this to transpile `.ts` files into `.js` files.
-Lets walk through transpiling a simple TypeScript HelloWorld program.
+Lets walk through transpiling a simple TypeScript Hello World program.

 ### Step 1: Create a simple TS file